-1.4.14 The Skater shall pour the minimum Suitable Volume of Urine for Analysis into the B bottle (to a minimum of 30 mL), and then pour the remainder of the urine into the A bottle (to a minimum of 60 mL).
+1.4.13 The Skater shall pour the minimum Suitable Volume of Urine for Analysis into the B bottle or container (to a minimum of 30 ml), and then pour the remainder of the urine into the A bottle or container (to a minimum of 60 ml).
 The Suitable Volume of Urine for Analysis shall be viewed as an absolute minimum.
-If more than the minimum Suitable Volume of Urine for Analysis has been provided, the DCO shall ensure that the Skater fills the A bottle to capacity as per the recommendation of the equipment manufacturer.
-Should there still be urine remaining, the DCO shall ensure that the Skater fills the B bottle to capacity as per the recommendation of the equipment manufacturer.
-The DCO shall instruct the Skater to ensure that a small amount of urine is left in the collection vessel, explaining that this is to enable the DCO to test that residual urine in accordance with Article D.4.16 of the ISTI.
-If the urine Sample has evidence of blood, then a second Sample may be requested.
+If more than the minimum Suitable Volume of Urine for Analysis has been provided, the DCO shall ensure that the Skater fills the A bottle or container to capacity as per the recommendation of the equipment manufacturer.
+Should there still be urine remaining, the DCO shall ensure that the Skater fills the B bottle or container to the capacity as per the recommendation of the equipment manufacturer.
+The DCO shall instruct the Skater to ensure that a small amount of urine is left in the collection vessel, explaining that this is to enable the DCO to test the residual urine in accordance with Article 1.4.15 below.
+If the urine Sample has evidence of blood, a second Sample may be requested.

-1.4.15 The Skater shall then seal the A and B bottles as directed by the DCO.
-The DCO shall check, in full view of the Skater, that the bottles have been properly sealed.
+1.4.14 The Skater shall then seal the A and B bottles or containers as directed by the DCO.
+The DCO shall check, in full view of the Skater, that the bottles or containers have/has been properly sealed.

-1.4.16 The DCO shall test the residual urine in the collection vessel to determine if the Sample has a Suitable Specific Gravity (sg) for Analysis.
-If the Sample does not meet the criteria of 1.005 or higher measured with a refractometer or, if refractometer is not available, the sg of 1.010 or higher measured with lab sticks, the DCO shall follow Appendix 4 (Urine Samples that do not meet the requirement for Suitable Specific Gravity for Analysis).
+1.4.15 The DCO shall test the residual urine in the collection vessel for determining if the Sample has a Suitable Specific Gravity (sg) for Analysis.
+If the DCO's field reading indicates that the Sample does not have a Suitable Specific Gravity for Analysis, the DCO shall follow Appendix 4 - Urine Samples That Do Not Meet the Requirement for Suitable Specific Gravity for Analysis.

-1.4.17 Urine should only be discarded when both the A and B bottles have been filled to capacity in accordance with Article D.4.14 of the ISTI and the residual urine has been tested in accordance with Article D.4.16 of the ISTI.
+1.4.16 Urine shall only be discarded when both the A and B bottles or containers have been sealed and the residual urine has been tested in accordance with Article 1.4.15 above.

-1.4.18 The Skater shall be given the option of witnessing the discarding of any residual urine that will not be sent for analysis.
+1.4.17 The Skater shall be given the option of witnessing the discarding of any residual urine that will not be sent for analysis.

-Appendix 2: Modifications for Skaters who are Minors
+Appendix 2: Modifications for Skaters Who Are Minors